Researching Lookalike Domains Using Infoblox Portal (1534)

 Examine the Threat Classes chart to assess suspicious, phishing, and malware activity.

-Task 3 Solution: Export and Review Lookalike Domain Data
+Task 3 Solution: Exporting and Reviewing Lookalike Domain Data

 With the PayPal.com entry expanded, click on Export All Lookalikes.

-Download the CSV file and open it using a spreadsheet application.
+Open the downloaded file using a spreadsheet application.

 Review the key columns in the file